Kylie Jenner Flaunts Her Dangerous Curves In A Tight Gold Dress

 However, Kylie Jenner fan and Instagram follower clare_gustafson wasn’t having any of it, and the question she asked Jenner let fans know exactly which side of Team Bare Armpit vs. Team Bella Thorne she was on.
 She asked the Life of Kylie star how she maintains her cleanly-shaven pits asking, “How are your armpits soooo Hairless?
 What’s your secret???”

-Here is the self-crowned queen below in all her curvacious glory.
+Here is the self-crowned queen below in all her curvaceous glory.